aridoza/foundational-java/functional-programming-lesson/05-functions-lab/README.md

     }
     ```

-2. Next, print a list of all employees that earn 50K or more.
+2. Next, print a list of all employees that earn $50,000 or more:

     ```
     @Test